tiliv/anecdote/README.md

 ## Dev

+### Setup

+For your first set up, please run `bin/make-key.sh` to generate required files:
+- `docs/public.pem`
+- `local/private.pem`

+You should not commit these, but they are required for your platform to produce a valid manifest signature.

+During this early stage of development, a wrong manifest signature is not fatal to the runtime, but the javascript will deliberately further invalidate your manifest signature by prepending a failed verification JSON key.
+As sources and sub-manifests become signed in the distribution, we will close the failed-verification pathway.

+### Dev server

 To see good changes on the dev server, you must pre-build some files into the live `docs/` tree:

 1. Use `$ npm run localbuild` after changes to `docs/index.html`, `docs/_data/payload.js`, `docs/.well-known/manifest.json`.
 These files represent the foundation and probably shouldn't be changing once they settle.